hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     string name = 1;
     // An optional description of the schema. string description = 2;
-    // The Pike organization that has rights to modify the schema. string owner = 3;
+    // The Pike organization identifier that has rights to modify the schema. string owner = 3;

     // The property definitions that make up the Schema; must not be empty.